albertqi/strassen/README.md

 ![Experimental and expected number of triangles vs. p](./assets/triangles.png)

 As we can see by the graph, the experimental number of triangles aligns very closely with the expected number of triangles.
-Indeed, the experimental number only differs from the expected number of triangles by at most $1.46\%$ (with $p=0.01$).
+Indeed, the experimental number only differs from the expected number of triangles by at most $1.46$ percent (with $p=0.01$).

 ## 5. Discussion of Experiments